nautobot/nautobot/nautobot/docs/user-guide/feature-guides/graphql.md

 ### Filtering Queries

 These queries are great, but they are displaying the interface attributes and device names for every device in the Nautobot inventory.
 Nautobot allows users to filter queries at any level as desired to narrow the scope of the returned data.
-As an example, we can filter the queried devices by their site location.
-This is done by adding `(site: "<site name>")` after `devices`.
-For example: `query { devices(site: "ams") { name }}` will display all devices in the `ams` site.
+As an example, we can filter the queried devices by their location.
+This is done by adding `(location: "<location name>")` after `devices`.
+For example: `query { devices(location: "ams") { name }}` will display all devices in the `ams` location.

 As an example.
-We can query devices by their site location.
-This is done by adding `(site: "<site name>")` after `devices`.
-For example: `query { devices(site: "ams") { name }}` will display all devices in the `ams` site.
+We can query devices by their location.
+This is done by adding `(location: "<location name>")` after `devices`.
+For example: `query { devices(location: "ams") { name }}` will display all devices in the `ams` location.

 ??? info "View GraphQL Query Results"
     <!-- markdownlint-disable-next-line MD033 -->